Kitura/Kitura/.github/CONTRIBUTING.md

 ## Asking Questions

 If you have any questions, feel free to post in our [Slack](http://swift-at-ibm-slack.mybluemix.net/) Channel.
-Feel free to comment on existing issues, or raise new ones if you discover something new.
+Comment on existing issues, or raise new ones if you discover something new too.

 We also check [dW Answers](https://developer.ibm.com/answers/smart-spaces/213/swift.htmlindex.html) and [Stack Overflow](https://www.stackoverflow.com), just tag your answer with the project name (i.e. Kitura or Kitura-net).